Arai-4-Data-Analysis-Team/Wearables-Data-Analysis/README.md

 These are the major steps we took in our analysis process:

+A. Preprocessing
 1. Determined the useful columns / features from the dataset and dropped the unuseful ones
 2. Added a column for the calculated difference between `alpha_r` and `beta_r` values

+B. Analysis
-3. Created a correlation heatmap to determine correlation between features
+1. Created a correlation heatmap to determine correlation between features
-4. Created various visualizations using different feature combinations and used the most insightful ones for the client report / presentation
+2. Created various visualizations using different feature combinations and used the most insightful ones for the client report / presentation
-5. Coordinated with Machine Learning Engineers for visualization of clusters from unsupervised machine learning
+3. Coordinated with machine learning engineers for visualization of clusters from unsupervised machine learning

-## Deployment
+## Visualizations

+Here are a few of the visualizations that we presented to the client:

 ## Contributors

 ## Timeline

 Project Start: `9 January 2023`
-Project End:
+Project End: `20 January 2023`